 LIKE ALL BUSINESSES TRYING TO NAVIGATE THIS FLUID SITUATION DUE TO THE COVID-19 PANDEMIC, WE MUST REMAIN FLEXIBLE AND READY TO REACT ON A MOMENT’S NOTICE.
-THE INFORMATION BELOW MAY NOT BE CURRENT, SO PLEASE DEFER TO OUR SOCIAL MEDIA SITES OR CALL THE BREWERY IF YOU ARE IN NEED OF MORE INFORMATION.
+THE INFORMATION BELOW MAY NOT BE CURRENT, SO PLEASE DEFER TO OUR SOCIAL MEDIA SITES, CALL OR EMAIL THE BREWERY IF YOU ARE IN NEED OF MORE INFORMATION.
 THANK YOU!

 Most of our wholesale distributed accounts have been deeply impacted by the ever-changing COVID-19 situation.
 But we are continuing to distribute primarily bottles for off-sale purchase to stores with some limited draft as bars and restaurants start to reopen.
 We are self-distributed throughout the Bay Area, and have several wholesale partners in Northern, Central and Southern California, Oregon, Colorado, and the Philadelphia area.
 Follow this link to see a list of our wholesale accounts.

-Sadly, our tour program in Windsor has been put on hold for at least the remainder of 2020 or until a vaccine is developed, whichever comes first.
-We look forward to welcoming guests back into the production side of our brewery when it is safe to do so!
+Our tour program in Windsor has been put on hold due to COVID-19.
+We look forward to welcoming guests back into the production side of our brewery when it is safe to do so again!

 We self-distribute in Sonoma, Napa, and Marin Counties along with San Francisco and much of the East Bay.
-While we have been able to take on a few new accounts, we are not flooding the market with beer!
-You can email us at email@example.com to inquire about carrying our beer.
+While we have been able to take on a few new accounts, we are not flooding the market with beer.
+You can send an email through our Contact Us page to inquire about carrying our beer.
 Or check with one of our valued wholesale partners listed on our website here.

 Important to note: It is ILLEGAL for retailers (i.e. bars, stores, restaurants) to buy beer directly from brewery pubs, taprooms and tasting rooms in California.
 Retailers are required to buy beer from licensed wholesalers at the posted wholesale price in their County.
-Buying beer from anyone other than a licensed wholesaler (including other retailers like Costco or Whole Foods) is a violation of Business and Professions code number 23402.5 and enforced by the California Dept. of Alcohol Beverage Control and AB 776.
+Buying beer from anyone other than a licensed wholesaler (including other retailers like Costco or Whole Foods) is a violation of Business and Professions code number 23402.5 and AB 776 and enforced by the California Dept. of Alcohol Beverage Control .
 Retailers caught bootlegging our beer are turned in to the ABC.

 Are You 21 or Older?